Request a Free Consultation

 Who Can File A Wrongful Death Claim In Philadelphia?

 To file a wrongful death claim in Philadelphia, the personal representative of the deceased’s estate must file the wrongful claim.
-The representative is someone the family can assign or that the courts may appoint.
+The representative is someone the family member can assign or that the courts may appoint.
 Generally speaking, immediate family members are the most likely to file a claim.

 How Much Does A Lawyer Charge For A Wrongful Death Case?